 When Are Business Taxes Due?
-All the Deadlines You Need to Know About.
+All the Deadlines You Need To Know About

-If you are running a business, whether it be big or small, there are some things you need to know about, research, or employ a specific person to know about.
-Most people would consider these things the practical aspects of the business that we all know about, for example, an aerospace engineering firm would have to know about propulsion and physics.
+If you are running a business, whether it's big or small, there are some things you need to know about.
+You need to consider the practical aspects of your business.
+One of these things is your business taxes.

-One of the big things that businesses struggle with is the tax dates, as different taxes can have different due dates.
+One of the big things that businesses struggle with is the business tax deadlines, as different federal taxes can have different due dates.
 So, when are business taxes due?
 Are they mostly around the same dates?
 Or do they roam?
-In this article, we seek to explore when business tax dates are and what you need to know about the dates.
+This is a critical question for all business entities, from sole proprietorships to C corporations.

 Table Of Contents

-Business Tax Deadline Dates and Which Taxes Are Due Then
+Business Tax Deadline Dates and Which Taxes Are Due Then?

-However, there is no need to fear, as most of these taxes will not apply to you.
-Taxes are often tailored to a person or businesses specific situation.
-All you have to do is go through the list, look at the taxes and see if any truly apply to your business before adding them to a list of taxes you need to do.
-So, without further ado, let’s begin:
+Business tax deadlines are often tailored to a person or business's specific situation and business structure.
+You need to know the tax returns and see if any truly apply to your business before adding them to a list of taxes owed that you need to pay.

 January 15th: